 Established in 1982 to preserve the memories of Orlando’s vanishing landmarks and the contributions of Orlandoans, past and present.
-Click and move the slider left to right to see Orange Avenue in the 1920s versus how it appears today.

 Where our website visitors are from: